 What You Need to Know About Utah Paternity Suits

 A paternity suit is a legal means of establishing a father’s rights and responsibilities towards a child.
-In Utah a paternity suit is just one method for determining paternity.
+In Utah, a paternity suit is just one method for determining paternity.
 For example, if a child is born to a married couple, the husband is legally presumed to be the father.
 But when the child is born outside of marriage, the father’s identity must be confirmed in Utah either through a voluntary Declaration of Paternity or a paternity suit.

-What Does Paternity Matter in Utah?
+What Does Paternity Matter in Salt Lake City?

 How Does a Paternity Suit Work in Utah?